 Written by Stanley Mann and Edmund H. North

 It's belaboring the point by now, but disaster cinema flamed out mightily as the decade came to a close, and, to be sure, the last theatrically-released disaster flick of 1979, Meteor, was part of that process.
-And even so, I'm kind of protective of it: it is, to begin with, I love that a 70s disaster movie at least made an attempt to take on a subject this big, and no matter what it was about, it would've been impossible for me not to root for it.
-For Meteor was the return to disaster cinema of Ronald Neame, the director who seven years prior had directed under Irwin Allen the 70s' true-blue disaster masterpiece, The Poseidon Adventure, and, sometimes, you can even tell that this is the case.
+And even so, I'm kind of protective of it: to begin with, I love that a 70s disaster movie at least made an attempt to take on a subject this big, and no matter what it was about, it would've been impossible for me not to root for it.
+For Meteor was the return to disaster cinema of Ronald Neame, the director who seven years prior had made for Irwin Allen the 70s' true-blue disaster masterpiece, The Poseidon Adventure, and, sometimes, you can even tell that this is the case.